 The COVID-19 pandemic has exacerbated the social and emotional needs of children.
 Mental health has become one of the most critical concerns in Westchester County.
 There is no doubt that issues of trauma, fear, isolation, and grief have skyrocketed to grave proportions.
 In addition to the pandemic, recent events and racial unrest have highlighted the sad truth that racism is alive and has also taken a toll on our youth.

 Dr. Banks co-founded the Institute for Healing Justice and Equity at Saint Louis University, where she is an Associate Professor in the Department of Psychology.
-Her research, teaching, and facilitation around equity, diversity, and inclusion have helped to frame racial equity in Ferguson.
-MO and the US.
+Her research, teaching and facilitation around equity, diversity and inclusion have helped to frame racial equity in Ferguson, Missouri and the US.
 Dr. Banks has studied how racism and discrimination affect mental health and she is known for making complex and controversial topics accessible to all.